LSU to play Alabama on Dec. 5, says SEC

 NEWS | The @SEC has announced a revised football schedule for Dec 5, adding Alabama at LSU and Arkansas at Missouri while rescheduling three other games originally scheduled for that date to maintain the opportunity for SEC teams to play ten games in 2020.https://t.co/aGEA3i9lEh— Southeastern Conference (@SEC) November 27, 2020

-As the LSU Tigers prepare to face the Aggies of Texas A&M on Saturday (Nov.
-28) evening, they've learned that an anticipated scheduling adjustment by the SEC that will allow the Tigers to play Alabama may be in the works.

-The news, announced Friday by Pete Thamel of Yahoo Sports, comes by way of a tweet, saying, "Sources: The SEC is expected to make a scheduling adjustment for next week, which will allow the Alabama vs LSU game to be played."
+A hint about the schedule change was first announced Friday morning by Pete Thamel of Yahoo Sports, in a tweet, saying, "Sources: The SEC is expected to make a scheduling adjustment for next week, which will allow the Alabama vs LSU game to be played."

 Sources: The SEC is expected to make a scheduling adjustment for next week, which will allow the Alabama vs LSU game to be played.— Pete Thamel (@PeteThamel) November 27, 2020